-There are aspects of this world we encounter in our travels that leave us emotional with our mouths agape in sheer wonder and awe.
+We encounter aspects of this world in our travels that leave us emotional with our mouths agape in sheer wonder and awe.
 Such was the case yesterday when our ship sailed to the Hubbard Glacier in Alaska.

-Our captain’s adventurous nature and desire to please his passengers got us as close as any cruise ship dare venture when calvings (equivalent to avalanches) were occurring every 10 minutes of so.
+Our captain’s adventurous nature and desire to please his passengers got us as close as any cruise ship dare venture when calvings (equivalent to avalanches) were occurring every 10 minutes or so.

 |Beautiful mountains surround the glacier.|

-We’d love to have been able to capture a calving but they happened so quickly we kept missing the photo op, especially without our tripod handy on deck five where we stayed watching the glorious scene for over two hours.
+We’d love to have been able to capture calving, but they happened so quickly we kept missing the photo op, especially without our tripod handy on deck five, where we stayed watching the glorious scene for over two hours.

 |As always, Tom was having a great time.|

 It was cold outside, and we were bundled up as best as we could with the clothing we have on hand; lightweight jackets, flannel shirts leftover from chilly Penguin, Tasmania, and gloves we’d purchased in the ship’s Alaska shop.
 I’d added a hat and scarf to my glove purchase, but none were available for men.